ShiotaTakumi/RotationalUnfolding/docs/classes.md

 # Class / Struct Definitions
-## class `Polyhedron`
+## struct `Polyhedron`
-A class representing the structure of a polyhedron.
+A struct representing the structure of a polyhedron.
 | Variable Name | Type | Description | Note |
 | --- | --- | --- | --- |
 | `num_faces` | `int` | Number of faces in the polyhedron. |  |